koodikulma-fi/data-memo/README.md

 ### library - deep: `areEqualBy`

 - The `areEqual(a, b, compareBy)` compares data in two objects/dictionaries according to compareBy dictionary.
-- The compareBy dictionary defines which properties to compare and how (using CompareDataDepthEnum).
+- The compareBy dictionary defines which properties to compare and how (using CompareDepthEnum).

 ```typescript